New VAR controversy as Manchester City cuts gap to Liverpool

 To rub salt into the Villa wound, the Premier League later officially awarded the goal to Silva.

-The in-form Sterling had given City the lead with a 46th minute strike, his 17th goal in 18 games for club and country, while Ilkay Gundogan added a clinical third against a then deflated Villa side.
+The in-form Sterling had given Manchester City the lead with a 46th minute strike, his 17th goal in 18 games for club and country, while Ilkay Gundogan added a clinical third against a by then deflated Villa side.

-Further gloss was taken off the City win when Fernandinho was sent off near the end for a second yellow card after a needless foul on Keinan Davis.
+But further gloss was taken off the City win when Fernandinho was sent off near the end for a second yellow card after a needless foul on Keinan Davis.

-With City struggling for defensive cover his absence though a ban will hardly help the cause of Pep Guardiola's team in the title defense.
+With City struggling for defensive cover his absence through a ban will hardly help the cause of Pep Guardiola's team in the title defense.

 Leicester sets new record